freebasic/fbfrog/readme.txt

-FB frog - the wacky h2bi type of translator
+fbfrog -- a h2bi translator

-We should:
+This program is given a set of .h files on its command line, and it writes out corresponding .bi files, while preserving as much of the input as possible, including preprocessor directives, aswell as most commentary and whitespace.

-> Read in all .h's from the command line and spit out corresponding .bi's
+There intentionally are almost no configuration options:
-> Not have configuration options (always do the right thing automatically), instead the tool itself may be modified, it's small enough for that, and this isn't even more work than figuring out some sort of scripting language or rules specifications or something.
+a) This program should do the right thing automatically, and
-> Preserve preprocessor directives/unexpanded macros (can't use a real C parser)
+b) it is easy enough to hack it, or further edit the produced .bi files.

 > --combine: lex_insert_file() the main file, scan for #includes and insert them via lex_insert_file(), even nested #includes, but drop recursive